HACCP Plan: How to Create and Implement It Right

 HACCP Principle #7- Establish Record Keeping and Documentation

-An important part of a HACCP plan is making sure that all actions associated with the HACCP plan are recorded and these documents are maintained and easily accessible.
+An important part of a HACCP plan is making sure that all actions associated with the HACCP plan are recorded, and these documents are maintained and easily accessible.

 This means that the HACCP plan itself, any corrective actions, monitoring, and verification are documented and retrievable for audits, recalls, food traceability, labeling, batch management, training logs, etc.